View Cart

 The fact in the matter is, however, that all this (limited) voluntary grading from a few quarries here and there has very little bearing in real life terms.

-How to fix chipped marble
+How to fix chipped and scratched marble

 For edmperador dark and emperador light damages, if there is a piece come off, put the original piece back, crash a stone of same color (if you don't have emperador dark or light, get some broken tiles or chair rails for this purpose) .
 Look around the crack and see what is the natural size of the color pieces around the crack.
 Choose similar sizes to fill into the crack (make sure to use mixed sizes and use some very fine pieces or even powder to fill very small gaps too).
-Before putting the stone pieces into the crack, mixed the pieces with very small amount of epoxy (just enough to wet all the pieces).
+Before putting the stone pieces into the crack, mixed the pieces with very small amount of epoxy (just enough to wet all the pieces.)
 After the stone pieces are dry in the crack, polish the area with a small hand held polishing tool.
 A good repair should be almost invisible.

 For crema marfil, crash a small piece of crema marfil into size of 1/4 - 1/2 of a rice (use some very fine pieces and powder too).
 Mix the pieces with very small amount of epoxy, fill in the crack and polished.
 Again the repair should be almost invisible.
 A common mistake is to crash the crema marfil into powder and fill the gap with powder.
 After repair, the crack will still be visible (somehow the powder will loose some color and become too light).
-You must use some mixed size pieces (size similar to broken rice)
+You must use some mixed size pieces (size similar to broken rice).